siyuan-community/siyuan-developer-docs/docs/members/wetoria/contribute-en.md

 title: How to contribute for community
 date: '2024-08-09 17:57:31'
 head: []
+locale: 'en'
 outline: deep
-sidebar: false
-prev: false
-next: false
 ---

+# How to contribute for community

-The Syuan Community thrives thanks to everyone's contributions, and we welcome new contributors to participate in editing the documentation.
+The Siyuan Community thrives thanks to everyone's contributions, and we welcome new contributors to participate in editing the documentation.

 ‍

 ## I’m not familiar with such complex tasks, how can I contribute? {#my-anchor}

 If you find this process too complex, you can directly post your content on the [forum](https://liuyun.io/).
 Community members will notice your content and help you place the documentation in the appropriate location.

 ‍